 St. Clair County and Madison County, Illinois

 Classes for the four-hour Children First Program in St. Clair and Madison counties are conducted by the Children First Foundation.
 They may be scheduled by calling Sara (9 a.m.-noon.) at 618-236-2099 in St. Clair County, or Bev (9 a.m.-noon) at 618-251-6214 in Madison County.
-Classes are held: (St. Clair) Wednesday and Thursday evenings from 6pm to 8 pm at the Children First Foundation Administrative Office, located at 1909 Dublin Blvd, Suite B, Belleville, IL 62221 (effective 8/1/12); and (Madison) Monday and Tuesday evenings from 6pm to 8 pm at the Kids’ Corner, 101 E. Edwardsville Road, Wood River, IL 62095.
+Classes are held: (St. Clair) Wednesday and Thursday evenings from 6pm to 8 pm and the second Friday of each month from 9am to 1pm at the Children First Foundation Administrative Office, located at 1909 Dublin Blvd, Suite B, Belleville, IL 62221 (effective 1/23/17); and (Madison) Monday and Tuesday evenings from 6pm to 8 pm and the first Friday of each month from 9am to 1pm at the Kids’ Corner, 101 E. Edwardsville Road, Wood River, IL 62095.
 A certificate is presented at the completion of the four hour curriculum to each participant.
 Parents may not take the classes together.

 Looking for a class to attend in your area?
 Download our list of licensed providers.